 Home-made light boxes

-If you can’t find a light box to match your needs and/or your budget, you can try making one yourself!
+If you can’t find a light box to match your needs and/or your budget for photographing small object, you can try making one yourself!
 The DIY product photography is easy with basic materials.
 Basically, a light box is made up of 5 white panels.
 These panels can be different materials, like cardboard, cloth, or translucent filters… anything that reflects and/or diffuses light!